adsamcik/Tracker-Android/README.md

 ## Contributions

-Tracker is open to contributions, if you want to improve some part of the app or add some features feel free to do so.
-Each contribution should not create any issues.
-If an issue is not valid, it should be explicitly stated as suppressed.
-However every pull request is manually verified so overly using Suppress annotation will be seen as issue in itself.
+Contributions to Tracker are welcome.
+Planned new features can be seen in milestones.
+If you want any new feature (even if it's in later milestone or no milestone at all) you are free to do so.
+It is recommended to consult on larger issues as they might collide with some future system revamps and might not be merged because of it.